-2014 2013 2012 Balance at beginning of year \$ 467,917 \$ 492,184 \$ 378,418 Provision for credit losses 285,375 139,493 182,062 Losses absorbed (192,156) (190,871) (93,041) Recoveries 29,142 27,111 24,745 Balance at end of year \$ 590,278 \$ 467,917 \$ 492,184
+2015 2014 2013 Balance at beginning of year \$ 590,278 \$ 467,917 \$ 492,184 Provision for credit losses 362,364 285,375 139,493 Losses absorbed (278,333) (192,156) (190,871) Recoveries 28,481 29,142 27,111 Balance at end of year \$ 702,790 \$ 590,278 \$ 467,917

 Direct Loans are loans originated directly between the Company and the consumer.
 These loans are typically for amounts ranging from \$1,000 to \$9,000 and are generally secured by a lien on an automobile, watercraft or other permissible tangible personal property.
 The majority of Direct Loans are originated with current or former customers under the Company's automobile financing program.
-The typical Direct Loan represents a significantly better credit risk than Contracts due to the customer's historical payment history with the Company.
+The typical Direct Loan represents a significantly better credit risk than Contracts due to the customer's historical payment history with the Company; however, the underlying collateral is less valuable.
 In deciding whether or not to make a loan, the Company considers the individual's credit history, job stability, income and impressions created during a personal interview with a Company loan officer.
 Additionally, because most of the Direct Loans made by the Company to date have been made to borrowers under Contracts previously purchased by the Company, the payment history of the borrower under the Contract is a significant factor in making the loan decision.
-As of March 31, 2014, loans made by the Company pursuant to its direct loan program constituted approximately 3% of the aggregate principal amount of the Company's loan portfolio.
+As of March 31, 2015, loans made by the Company pursuant to its Direct Loan program constituted approximately 2% of the aggregate principal amount of the Company's loan portfolio.